On primordial groups for the Green ring: Preliminaries

 \subsection{Trivial source modules}

-The following facts on trivial source modules are well known and can be found in Benson \cite{benson} and Curtis \cite{curtis}.
+The following facts on trivial source modules are well known and can be found in Benson \cite{benson} and Curtis and Reiner \cite{curtis}.

 Recall that for a $kG$-module it is equivalent to be $(G,\, H)$-projective and to be a direct summand of $L\!\uparrow_H ^G$ for some $kH$-module $L$.
 If $M$ is an indecomposable $kG$-module, there exists a subgroup $D$ for which $M$ is $(G,\, D)$-projective and $D\leqslant_GH$ for any subgroup $H$ for which $M$ is $(G,\, H)$-projective, such a group $D$ is called a \textit{vertex} of $M$.
-In this case, if $L$ is an indecomposable $kD$-module such that $M$ is a direct summand of $L\uparrow_D^G$, then $L$ is called a \textit{source} of $M$.
+In this case, if $L$ is an indecomposable $kD$-module such that $M$ is a direct summand of $L\!\ind{D}{G}$, then $L$ is called a \textit{source} of $M$.
 The module $M$ is said to have \textit{trivial source} if the field $k$ is a source of $M$, which is equivalent to say that $M$ is a direct summand of a permutation module.

-It can be proved that any two vertices of $M$ are conjugate in $G$, and that any couple of sources of $M$ are conjugate by an element in $N_G(D)$.
+It can be proved that any two vertices of $M$ are conjugate in $G$, and that any two sources of $M$ are conjugate by an element in $N_G(D)$.
 Since we are assuming that $k$ is a field of characteristic $p$, a vertex of $M$ is a $p$-subgroup of $G$.

 We prove the following property of trivial source modules, which will be used later.

 \begin{lemma} The tensor induction of a trivial source module is a trivial source module. \end{lemma} \begin{proof} We denote the tensor induction from $H$ to $G$ by $\,{\ind{H}{G}}^{\otimes}$.
 Let $B$ be a $kH$-module of trivial source, then it is a direct summand of a permutation module, say $\oplus_{a\in [H/K]}k=B\oplus A$.
 From the proof of Proposition 3.15.2 $iii)$ in Benson \cite{benson}, it is easy to see that the tensor induction of a permutation module is a permutation module.
 By the same proposition, on the right hand side we obtain \mbox{$B\,{\ind{H}{G}}^{\otimes} \oplus A\,{\ind{H}{G}}^{\otimes} \oplus X$}, where $X$ is a sum of modules induced from proper subgroups of $G$. \end{proof}